 Description: The Estuary Program strives to protect sensitive open space habitats while supporting human access to these areas.
 We collaborate with community stakeholders and partner organizations to advance efforts to restore habitat and improve conditions at coastal access sites.
-Initial efforts are underway at the Pasadena Point coastal access point to identify habitat restoration opportunities and access improvements including completing a cultural resources survey.
+Initial efforts are underway at the Pasadena Point coastal access point to identify habitat restoration opportunities and access improvements including completing on-site pre-implementation surveys.
 Staff will support habitat restoration opportunities and access improvements at established and protected open spaces in the watershed and consider further acquisitions or conservation easements for the protection of habitats.